jolars/tactile/README.md

 devtools::install_github("jolars/trelliswork")
 ```

 trelliswork is not currently on CRAN.
+A submission is planned.

 License
 -------